Everything you need to know about ETL Testing to be successful in improving your data quality.

 Support for Multiple Data Stores

 Commercial ETL testing solutions support many data stores.
-Below is an example of what QuerySurge supports:
+Below is an example of 200+ data stores that QuerySurge supports:

 Commercial ETL Testing solutions pull data from data sources and from data targets and quickly compare them.